realTobby/PQSE/README.md

 Pokemon Quest Save Editor (user friendly GUI)

+## The new things

++ Add the Android version support
++ Repair the problems of the disappearing of the image of pStones slots.

 (WORK IN PROGRESS)
 I am not responsible for any damage you do to your Switch or Save file.
 Use this program at your own risk.
 Always have a backup of your savefile!